qichuan/Grazel/docs/migration_capabilities.md

 ## Dependencies

-For dependencies, Grazel uses [rules_jvm_external](https://github.com/bazelbuild/rules_jvm_external) to resove dependencies.
+Grazel generates [rules_jvm_external](https://github.com/bazelbuild/rules_jvm_external) rules to resove dependencies.

 ### Versions

-During migration, Grazel performs Gradle's dependency resolution instead of simply using what's declared on `build.gradle` before generating final artifact coordinates in Bazel scripts (i.e `maven_install`).
+During migration, Grazel performs Gradle's [dependency resolution](https://docs.gradle.org/current/userguide/dependency_resolution.html) instead of simply using what's declared on `build.gradle` before generating final artifact coordinates in Bazel scripts (i.e `maven_install`).
 This is done to ensure Bazel uses the same dependency version that is being used by the app at the runtime.
 The has the following advantages:

 * Gradle `Configuration`'s resolution strategy, forced modules and substitutions are supported.
 * Actual resolved version of the dependency is generated for `maven_install` rule.